I know this is going to come as a huge shock to most of you, but I am the biggest introvert EVER!

 A lot of times I get asked if I think it’s a good idea an introvert start a blog.
 “Can an introvert run a successful blog?” they ask.
 “I don’t know…you tell me…I’m an introvert!”
 I jokingly reply.

-Even though I am a huge introvert, I can open up on my blog and I feel like it’s a GOOD thing when an introvert starts a blog.
+Even though I am a huge introvert, I’m opening up on my blog and I feel like it’s a GOOD thing when an introvert starts a blog.
 I think that it allows us to be in our comfort zone, while still making our comfort zone bigger.
 It stretches us, little by little, over time and helps us to grow as women.

 Yes, there ARE going to be more opportunities for women who are extroverts online.
 The whole public speaking thing is definitely good, being on TV, etc. it’s all easy for extroverts.
 For me, it seems impossible.
 All I can do is pray through situations like that and some I do turn down, I have to admit.
 I run from the spotlight.
 I’ve always considered myself to be a helper in the background.
 You know, the women serving meals and helping that no one takes the time to see.
 I like those positions.
 I like being in the shadows just doing my job, helping others excel, lifting others up to reach their full potential.
 I had no idea God wanted ME to be in the spotlight and that He’d use all of this for my good and His glory.
 It has stretched me so much farther than what I thought possible, so much farther than I WANTED to go (!!!) and He still stretches me more and more each day.